-The Prairiland Independent School District Unlimited Tax Refunding Bonds, Taxable Series 2020 are being issued in the principal amounts and mature on the dates set forth on the inside cover page hereof.
-The Bonds bear interest from the Date of Delivery (identified below), at the rates per annum set forth on page ii hereof, which interest is payable each February 15 and August 15, commencing February 15, 2021, until maturity or prior redemption.
+The Crockett Independent School District Unlimited Tax Refunding Bonds, Taxable Series 2021 (the "Bonds") are being issued as current interest bonds.
+The Bonds are being issued in the principal amounts and mature on the dates set forth on page - ii - hereof.
+The Bonds bear interest from the Date of Delivery (identified below), at the rates per annum set forth on page - ii - hereof, which interest is payable each February 15 and August 15, commencing August 15, 2021, until maturity or prior redemption.
 See "THE BONDS-General Description" herein.